reginaldford/sms/readme.md

     5. a <= b # returns true if a is less than or equal to b, else ,returns false

+    6. true is true # the is keyword returns true if both objects are the same instance

 </details>

 <details>